-BHS conducted the lab tests in the BHS laboratory in Charlotte, North Carolina.
-The slurry temperature was between 200 - 250 degrees F at a pressure of 90 psig.
+Lab tests conducted in the BHS lab showed that the slurry temperature was between 200 - 250 degrees F at a pressure of 90 psig.
 The filter cloth for the sock was successful using PTFE or PEEK material.

-The tests showed that one BHS candle filter with 27 $m^2$ of filter area can complete the required batch is three (3) cycles, each of 6-hours.
-The cycle time is as follows:
+The tests showed that a BHS candle filter, with 27 m2 of filter area, can complete the required batch is three (3) cycles, each of 6-hours.
+The cycle time is as follows (Table 3):